 Psychology is normally begun at the sophomore level.
 The introductory course is a broad survey of the discipline and is a prerequisite for all other psychology courses.
-The compulsory core program for those concentrating in psychology consists of the introductory course (201.0), Learning (301.0), and Experimental Design and Psychological Statistics (305.0).
+The compulsory core program for those concentrating in psychology consists of the introductory course (201.0), Learning (301.0), Experimental Design and Psychological Statistics (305.0), and at least two full 400-level course credits.
 An average grade of C (2.0) in psychology courses is required for psychology majors.

 The Department offers an honors program which follows the general regulations, as stated in this Calendar.
-An additional departmental regulation is that honor students take 449.0, and 549.0.
-The latter is restricted to honor students.
+Two additional departmental regulations are that honor students take 449.0, and 549.0 (the latter is restricted to honor students) and that of the minimal 10 full psychology course credits required to graduate, at least six of these are at the 400-level (including Psychology 449.0 and Psychology 549.0).